 - Searches may be designated as “Internal” (to campus or to unit) and limited to those with current Illinois affiliation -- that is, individuals who are currently employed on the Champaign-Urbana campus.
 Consistent with the objective of internal searches to manage the employment population, student employees and extra-help temporary employees are not eligible for internal searches.
 Academic hourly employees are eligible for internal searches.
 Internal Searches are exempt from external advertising requirements.
-Candidates external to the University should not be reviewed or otherwise receive consideration unless the scope of the search is revised and external advertising sources, including special recruitment sources, are utilized.
+Candidates external to the University should not receive consideration unless the scope of the search is revised and external advertising sources, including special recruitment sources, are utilized.
+Internal searches require justification.

 - Searches may also be restricted to individuals participating in the Campus Relocation Program or other similar programs administered by Academic Human Resources.
 Participation in the appropriate program would be a minimum requirement for the position.

 - The Internet Applicant Rule addresses the criteria by which submissions

 of interest for an available position are evaluated.
 The "basic qualifications"